 I am a trained CRUSE bereavement counsellor and have completed Mindfulness training.

-I have worked with adults, teenagers and children for the past 30 years offering a wide range of therapeutic support on an individual and family basis.
+I have worked with adults, teenagers and children and families for the past 30 years offering a wide range of therapeutic support on an individual and family basis.
 I have considerable experience in working with Looked After and Adopted Children and their families, usually commissioned by the local authority.

 BACP is one of the UK’s leading professional bodies for counselling and psychotherapy with around 60,000 members.
 The Association has several different categories of membership, including Student Member, Individual Member, Registered Member MBACP, Registered Accredited Member MBACP (Accred) and Senior Registered Accredited Member MBACP (Snr Acccred).

 Registered and accredited members are listed on the BACP Register, which shows that they have demonstrated BACP’s recommended standards for training, proficiency and ethical practice.
 The BACP Register was the first register of psychological therapists to be accredited by the Professional Standards Authority (PSA).